-The Counseling Center is committed to helping you benefit as much as possible from your experience at ASU.
+The Counseling Center is committed to helping you benefit as much as possible from your experience at A-State.
 This support may include helping you to perform better academically, to cope with your emotions, or to be more effective in your relationships with others.

 The University environment can be exciting and challenging.
 It also can be highly stressful since you may face academic pressures as well as demands from family, friends, and loved ones at the same time.
 While we work with students who may be experiencing a crisis, our goal is to help you deal with your concerns before they develop into more serious problems.